Constructing Approximately Diagonal Quantum Gates: Deriving Necessary Values for Convergence

 where $*$ is all the extra elements that would be included above the diagonal in the last column.
+Note that if the formula is valid for $M_n$, then it must be true for $M_{n'}$ for $n'<n$.
+Therefore the base cases $n=1,2,3,4$ have already been verified by Example \ref{ex:n4matrix}.
 The inverse is also an upper triangular matrix, and we know that the product of upper triangular matrices are upper triangular, so the inverse looks like

-And of course, the last element on the diagonal $X_{n+1,n+1}=1$ since the negative signs cancel.
+And of course, the last element on the diagonal is $X_{n+1,n+1}=1$ since the negative signs cancel.
 It remains to just show the last column above the diagonal is zeros.
 We split this into two cases, whether $n$ is odd or even.
-In either case, the first entry in the last column yields $X_{1,n+1}=0$, since we will never have a full column of nonzero elements in the last column of ${M}_n$ (the number increases by 1 every increment of $n$ by 2).
-The only nonzero element in the first row of the inverse is in the first column, but that will never be reached, so the product is 0. \begin{enumerate} \item If $n=2m$, then the last column comes in the form
+In either case, the first entry in the last column yields $X_{1,n+1}=0$ because the only nonzero entry in the first row of $M_{n+1}^{-1}$ is the first entry, but the first entry of the last column in $M_{n}$ is always 0.
+Now we split the remaining entries into two cases. \begin{enumerate} \item If $n=2m$ for some integer $m$, then the last column comes in the form

 and we want to multiply this column by every row in ${M}_{n+1}^{-1}$.
 For even rows $2i$, this looks like

 For odd rows $2i+1$ it looks like